 If you’ve taken Japanese classes in undergrad, etc., but had no official test score, that would not count as a certification, but you can list it anyway (e.g. “8 semesters of Japanese language education”).

-Proof of Japanese language ability is not necessarily required for the Embassy-Recommended MEXT Scholarship.
+Proof of Japanese language ability is not necessarily required for the Embassy-Recommended MEXT Scholarship if you are applying for a degree program taught in English.
 You will take a language proficiency test as part of the primary screening.
+(You must not leave it blank, even if you are completely guessing!)
 However, if you are applying in a field of study that would require primary research in Japanese (interviews, primary source reading, etc.), such as Japanese history, Japanese literature, Japanese law, it would be highly advisable to have language proficiency certifications.
+Your acceptance will be determined based on your language ability at the time of application.
+They will not offer you provisional acceptance based on your promise to study the language before you arrive.

 23. English language qualifications: Similar to the question above, fill in your test scores for any official TOEFL (be sure to note the type) or IELTS test.
 You will probably be asked to produce the certificates from these tests when you apply to university.
 “Other” can include CEFR ratings, O levels, TOEIC, and country-specific tests like GEPT, but understand that those may not be accepted by all universities, so the universities may ask you to submit formal test results when you apply for a Letter of Acceptance.
 If you are a native speaker of English, I would recommend writing that in the “Other” category.